 This experiment elicits subjects' beliefs about economic theory's predictive value and how those expectations are revised in the face of experimental evidence.
 This protocol asks students directly whether they believe standard economic theory actually describes the outcome of a specific, simplified market structure.
-We believe this provides a cleaner measure of attitudes towards the functioning of markets than anonymous telephone surveys with questions about hypothetical situations, because subjects are asked clear and direct questions about how a specific market mechanism in which they have participated or have observed.
+This provides a cleaner measure of attitudes towards market mechanisms than anonymous telephone surveys with questions about hypothetical situations, because subjects are asked precise questions about how a specific market mechanism works, in which they have participated or have observed.
 Our approach measures to what extent subjects believe markets "work."
 Whether these students believe, as do economists, that supply and demand describes real behavior and how students update their views having seen market data will be an important indicator of how markets are perceived in Russia, and to what extent young people are receptive to evidence on the positive workings of the economy.

-We then analyze the determinants on subjects' beliefs about the predictive power of economic theory using the sociodemographic and attitudinal data collected.
-These data provide us with a rich set of controls.
+We then analyze the determinants of subjects' beliefs about the predictive power of economic theory using the sociodemographic and attitudinal data collected, which provide us with a rich set of controls.
 Our survey instruments include items relating to political and social attitudes which are used to develop two scales measuring political orientation.
 We also develop scales to control for possibly confounds, which will be described below.

 The degree to which people believe markets "work," regardless of their fairness characteristics or how people view corporations or businesspeople, is crucial to creating conditions for sustainable economic reforms.
-The basic argument for any economic reform is that allowing market forces to play a wider role (or correcting market failures) will generate higher total gains, which could be used to compensate losers or at least to generate a rising standard of living on average.
-If average citizens do not believe markets are efficient, then economic reform becomes a hard sell.
-In several transition countries, such as Poland and Bulgaria, communist or post-communist won elections after the perception that the gains of economic transformation were not fairly distributed.
-In this way and well in others, the sustainability of economic reform is linked both to views of fairness and to views of how markets work.
+The basic argument for any economic reform is that allowing market forces to play a wider role (or correcting market failures) generate gains, which could be used to compensate losers or at least to generate a rising standard of living on average.
+If average citizens doubt that markets are efficient, then economic reform becomes a hard sell.
+In several transition countries, such as Poland and Bulgaria, communist or post-communist parties won elections after voters perceived that the gains of economic transformation were not fairly distributed.
+In this way and in other ways as well, the sustainability of economic reform depends on views of fairness and on how voters think markets work.